-Military grade panel mount monitors designed for mission-critical settings and military computing applications.
-The monitors are MIL-STD-810G compliant and feature a touch screen monitor, VGA / DVI / HDMI video input, and extended working temperatures.
-Option for a vehicle / desktop bracket mount and high brightness LCD.
+Military-grade industrial LCD monitors designed to meet MIL-STD-810G military testing requirements for mission-critical settings and military computing applications.
+With features such as resistive type touch screen, VGA / DVI / HDMI video input, and extended working temperatures from -32°C to 60°C, these military-grade monitors provide superior performance and reliability in harsh working environments.
+Options are available for a vehicle or desktop bracket mount and high brightness display.

 REFERENCES Benefits of Optical Bonding For Outdoor Monitors Optical bonding is a method in which it provides enhanced visibility and durability to LCD monitors.
 Between the LCD module and the cover glass or touch panel of a monitor is a tiny gap of air.
 In optical bonding, a layer of resin is applied to fill the gap, uniting the two together and filling the air gap.
 With optical bonding, it decreases parallax issues, eliminating the gap that creates the illusion that pixels shift position depending on the line of sight.
 Optical bonding also increases the display’s range of viewing angles and delivers more accurate touch alignment in touch-based interactive systems.